Netflix/vmaf/README.md

 ## What's New

-- (6/19/18) VMAF prediction now comes with a 95% confidence interval (CI), which quantifies the uncertainty in a trained VMAF model.
+- (6/19/18) Each VMAF prediction score now comes with a 95% confidence interval (CI), which quantifies the level of confidence that the prediction lies within the interval.
+The CI is a consequence of the fact that the VMAF model is trained on a sample of subjective scores, while the population is unknown.
 The CI is established through bootstrapping on the prediction residue using the training data points.
 To enable CI, use the option `--ci` in the command line tools with a bootstrapping model such as `model/vmaf_rb_v0.6.2/vmaf_rb_v0.6.2.pkl`.
 - (6/19/18) Added 4K VMAF model under `model/vmaf_4k_v0.6.1.pkl`, which predicts the subjective quality of video displayed on a 4KTV and viewed from the distance of 1.5X the display height.
+Read [this](#predict-quality-on-a-4KTV-screen-at-1.5H) section for details.
 - (6/5/18) Speed optimization to `vmafossexec`: 1) support multi-threading (e.g. use `--thread 0` to use all cores), 2) support frame sampling (e.g. use `--subsample 5` to calculate VMAF on one of every 5 frames).
 See [this](#vmafossexec---python-independent-implementation) section for details.
 - (1/20/18) Moved custom subjective models into a submodule named [sureal](https://github.com/Netflix/sureal).
 If you pull the latest changes, you will have to pull the submoddule by `git submodule update --init --recursive` and add `sureal/python/src` to `PYTHONPATH`.
 - (8/12/17) VMAF is now included as a filter in [FFmpeg](http://ffmpeg.org/) main branch, and can be configured using: `./configure --enable-libvmaf`.